Home

 • "And hath made of one blood all nations of men for to dwell on all the face of the earth, and hath determined the times before appointed, and the bounds of their habitation;"

-We are all of one blood where we have one common parent.
-That means all of mankind sprung up from the same seed of one man.
-However different our complexion, features or language today, we all have one ancestor.
-And if Eve was the original mother, then every human being must have been brought forth from her.
-The Biblical record confirms these truths.
+We are all of one blood, one seed grown from two common parents.
+That means all of mankind sprung up from the same germ of one man.
+However different in our complexion, features, or language today, we all have one ancestor.
+And if Eve was the original mother, then every human being must have been brought forth from her loins.
+And no coincidence, the Biblical record confirms these truths.

 Genesis 3:20